-The revised and implemented Custody & Court Operations Manual (CCOM) 8000 Inmates with Disabilities policy states, "Staff shall ensure that they effectively communicate all grievance and appeal responses to the inmate For inmates with disabilities affecting communication, staff will also complete the Effective Communication form per Policy 8000.11 for responses to grievances and appeals."
+The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 Inmates with Disabilities policy states, "Staff shall ensure that they effectively communicate all grievance and appeal responses to the inmate For inmates with disabilities affecting communication, staff will also complete the Effective Communication form per Policy 8000.11 for responses to grievances and appeals."

-A review of the grievances found that there was one (1) grievance submitted by incarcerated persons with disabilities that affected communication (hearing).
+A review of the grievances found that there was one (1) grievance submitted by incarcerated persons with disabilities that affected communication (Intellectually Disabled).
 In this case, there is no documentation that the grievance response was effectively communicated.